lynnboy/design/AstSemantics.md

 Floating point arithmetic follows the IEEE 754-2008 standard, except that:
- - The sign bit and significand bit pattern of any NaN value returned from a floating point arithmetic operation other than `neg`, `abs`, and `copysign` are not specified.
+ - The sign bit and significand bit pattern of any NaN value returned from a floating point arithmetic operation other than `neg`, `abs`, `copysign`, and `select` are not specified.
 In particular, the "NaN propagation" section of IEEE 754-2008 is not required.
 NaNs do propagate through arithmetic operations according to IEEE 754-2008 rules, the difference here is that they do so without necessarily preserving the specific bit patterns